 For the meringues,

 - 6 egg whites, it is better if they are a little dehydrated, so use eggs 1 week old and separate the whites from the yolks the day before.
-Refrigerate.
+Refrigerate, but bring to room temperature before whipping

 - 1 cup granulated sugar, plus 5 tablespoons